polyluxus/runxtb.bash/guides/module-examples.md

 ## XTB modulefile
 ##

-# For the local install
+# For the local install (modify this to the correct path)
-set module_base_path "/home/rwth0425/modules/source"
+set module_base_path "/home/polyluxus/modules/source"

 # Needs to be adjusted for what is to be loaded
 set MAJORVERSION "6"